banggeul/threeanimalsv2/README.md

 - Node.js (v14 or higher recommended)
 - npm
 - MongoDB Atlas account (or local MongoDB) - you must create a cluster called "dbRabbits" and collections named after the animals "otters", "owls" and "chipmunks".
-Another collection "subjects" is used for collecting subjects info.
+Another collection "subjectNumbers" is used for collecting the subject's demographic info.

 ## Setup